-- Filed tax returns are diligently examined by the MRA officers. - Detailed breakdowns of reported information and underlying documentation are requested. - Meetings are often facilitated by the MRA officers to allow the taxpayer to enlighten them on queries raised. - Reasoning of certain tax treatments applied in the tax calculation is sought. - Where the Director-General of the MRA is satisfied with the above information and documents, the audit is closed and is sometimes communicated by way of letter.
+- Detailed breakdowns of reported information and underlying documentation are requested. - Meetings are often facilitated by the MRA officers to allow the taxpayer to enlighten them on queries raised. - Reasoning of certain tax treatments applied in the tax calculation is sought. - Where the Director-General of the MRA is satisfied with the above information and documents, the audit is closed and is sometimes communicated by way of letter.